Healthedata1/Healthedata1-Sandbox/input/pagecontent/guidance.md

 ### include lines using helper file

 Includes the specified lines from another file.
 Typically this include is used for fragments of FHIR resources and therefore is wrapped in a code block.
+It also optionally displays the line number of the included fragment.
+The line number is the line number in the source file, not the line number in the output file.

-The helper file is place in the `input/images` folder not the 'input/include` file folder
+this helper lives in the input/images folder not the include file folder
 ~~~
 ├── examples
 │   ├── patient-deceased-example.json